-Norfolk is a popular tourist destination, and in 2017 the county received 3.3m overnight visitors per year and 43,500,000 day trips were made.
-The number of jobs in the county's tourism sector in 2017 was 65,000, accounting for 18% of all employment2.
-Norfolk's visitor economy in 2017 was calculated at £3.25bn.
+Norfolk is a popular tourist destination, and in 2018 the county received 3.1m overnight visitors per year and 47.8m day trips were made.
+The number of jobs in the county's tourism sector in 2018 was 67,000, accounting for 19% of all employment2.
+Norfolk's visitor economy in 2018 was calculated at £3.34bn.
 The transient populations associated with tourism impact on the policing of Norfolk to varying extents at different times of the year.
 Other significant employers in the Norfolk economy include the public sector, agriculture, retail and engineering.
 Tackling crime within rural communities has been highlighted as one of the priorities in the Police and Crime Plan recently issued by the Police and Crime Commissioner.
-Norfolk Constabulary supports hundreds of events throughout the year, Norwich City football matches, Norwich Pride, the Sundown music festival and numerous other local carnivals and occasions.
+Norfolk Constabulary supports hundreds of events throughout the year, Norwich City football matches, Norwich Pride, Sundown music festival and numerous other local carnivals and occasions.
+Clearly, the outbreak of Covid-19 has seen a suspension of such events, and more reference is made to the required changes to operational policing in Section 7 of this report.

 There are areas with high flood risk within Norfolk, namely Great Yarmouth, the Norfolk Broads, the outskirts of Norwich (River Yare) and the coastal areas of North Norfolk and King's Lynn.
 A large area of West Norfolk is at medium to low risk of flooding.
-The road networks in Norfolk comprises A and B roads with no motorways.
+The road network in Norfolk comprises A and B roads with no motorways.
 Both pose challenges, again impacting on the policing of the county.
 Road safety is another focus of the current Norfolk Police and Crime Plan.